|Distance||161 miles (259 km)|

 Trains from York to Edinburgh cover the 161 miles (259 km) long journey taking on average 2 h 27 min with our travel partners like Cross Country, London North Eastern Railway or First Transpennine Express.
 Normally, there are 25 trains operating per day, including direct services available.
 You can get the cheapest train tickets for this journey for as low as £30, but the average price of train tickets is £34.
 Travellers depart most frequently from York and arrive in Edinburgh Waverley.

-You can travel by train between York and Edinburgh with CrossCountry for as low as £39.
+You can travel by train from York to Edinburgh with CrossCountry for as low as £30.
 When you search for timetables and tickets, Omio will show you the best journey.

-CrossCountry is a fast speed train company in the United Kingdom and for your next train between York and Edinburgh you can choose between Standard Class and First Class tickets on Omio.
+CrossCountry is a fast speed train company in the United Kingdom and for your next train from York to Edinburgh you can choose between Standard Class and First Class tickets on Omio.

 CrossCountry has the following ticket policies due to COVID-19, which you should be aware of when booking and travelling by train from York to Edinburgh: